 - As soon as we need to encode raw data, we have to bare in mind that original image is raw bayer CFA with demosaicing pattern RGGB or alike.
 That's why we can virtually encrease image width in two times and to decrease image height in two times.
 It's good idea to insure better data correlation at encoding stage.

 - Before lossless jpeg encoding, we have to choose prediction formula (one from 7 choices) to encode the difference between original and predicted values of each pixel.
 The most frequent choice is two-dimensional predictor from the formula No.6: Px = Rb + (Ra - Rc)/2.
 It means that for prediction we utilize values from upper pixel plus half of the difference between left and upper-left pixels.

-- Lossless JPEG compression is done according to Huffman coding algorithm with fixed table.
+- Numerically lossless JPEG compression is done according to Huffman coding algorithm with fixed table.
 If an image has just one component, then one Huffman table is enough.
 Usually there are two components, so in that case we need one or two Huffman tables.

-- From the very beginning we divide image into tiles to encode them independently.
+- From the very beginning we split image into tiles to encode them independently.
 After compression we place all encoded tiles into RAW and add offset for each tile to the header.

 Lossless JPEG decoding

 - Performance of Lossless JPEG decoder is mostly limited by Huffman decoding.
 Actually, we need to read bitstream (bit after bit), to recover Huffman codes and data bits.
 Huffman decompression is essentially serial algorithm, so one can't implement it on GPU, that's why everything is done on CPU.

 - Right after decoding we need to restore original pixel values according to prediction formula, and to restore original image width and height.